Tests

 }

-The fail keyword here works for both unit and property tests, with a subtle difference for property tests.
-Indeed, a property that is expected to fail will run until it does or until it reaches the maximum number of tries (default to 100, like successes).
-If the test runner finds 100 tests that satisfy a property expected to fail, the entire test is considered a failure.
-Said differently, it doesn't stop at the first success.
+For properties, it's also possible to indicate fail once in order to run a property until it fails or until it reaches the maximum number of tries (default to 100).
+If the test runner finds 100 tests that satisfy a property expected to fail once, the entire test is considered a failure.
+Said differently, a property test flagged as fail once will stop at the first failed evaluation and be marked as a success.
+If none of the evaluation fails, it is marked as failed.

 Running specific tests